-The Academic Associate Degree in Business Administration introduces students to the various functional areas of business organizations to include finance and accounting, marketing, and information systems with a strong focus in digital marketing.
+The Academic Associate Degree in Business Administration introduces students to the various functional areas of business organizations to include finance and accounting, marketing, and information systems with additional focus on human resources and project management.
 In addition, the curriculum facilitates the development of leadership skills and core competencies in critical thinking and problem solving, project management, communication, teamwork, and ethics.

-The program is designed to meet the increasing industry demand for business professionals with specialized skills.
-Students acquire the needed skills in preparation for passing certified exams and the program is delivered through dynamic, adaptive, experiential learning that includes personalized instruction and coaching.
+The program is designed to meet the increasing industry demand for professionals in virtually every aspect of business.
+The program blends practical and theoretical applications into a well-rounded and topical business curriculum, preparing students to tackle today’s most interesting business challenges, from entrepreneurship to basic operations management.
+Additionally, students acquire the needed skills in preparation for passing certified exams such as the Certified Associate in Project Management (CAPM®) certification and Associate Professional in Human Resources™ (aPHR™) certification.
+Bryan University delivers this program through dynamic, adaptive, experiential learning that includes personalized instruction and coaching.

 Program offered 100% online.